Spur Cell Anemia

 Practice Essentials

-Spur cells, or acanthocytes, are large erythrocytes covered with spikelike projections that vary in width, length, and distribution[1] (see image below).
-Spur cells can be encountered in acquired or inherited disorders.
-Spur cells are characterized by diminished deformability, which is responsible for their entrapment and destruction in the spleen.
+Spur cells, or acanthocytes (from the Greek word acantha, "thorn"), are erythrocytes covered with spikelike projections that vary in width, length, and distribution[1] (see image below).
+They are characterized by diminished deformability, which is responsible for their entrapment and destruction in the spleen.
+Spur cells are often confused with burr cells, or echinocytes (from the Greek word echinos, "sea urchin); however, the latter have multiple smaller projections that are uniformly distributed throughout the cell surface.
+A freshly prepared peripheral blood smear is essential in distinguishing between the two types of cells.

 View Image